RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Quickstart/README.md

 The steps below will explain the default settings and how to configure it.

-1. Setup the LoRa Region.
+1. Set up the LoRa Region.

 Default region is EU868.